dec0dOS/zero-ui/README.md

 After installation, log in with your credentials that are declared with ZU_DEFAULT_USERNAME and ZU_DEFAULT_PASSWORD.

-Currently, almost all actions are available through the UI.
+Currently, almost all main ZeroTier Central features are available.
 Refer to the [roadmap](#roadmap) for more information.

 _For the screenshots, please refer to the [screenshots](docs/SCREENSHOTS.md)._